Proce2/React-csv-upload/README.md

 ## Installation

+### Prerequisites

-Check if you have the right versions of `node` and `npm` as listed in `package.json`.
+Check if you have the right versions of node and npm as listed in package.json.

+### Installation

+- Clone the repository.
+- Navigate to the project directory.
-Clone the repository and install dependencies `npm install`.
+- Install the required dependencies using `npm install`.

 ## Usage

 ### Node.js